 The three main sights of Ganden Monastery are the Serdung, which contains the golden tomb of Tsongkhapa, the Tsokchen Assembly Hall and the Ngam Cho Khang Chapel where Tsongkhapa traditionally taught his students.

-This walk will also introduce many aspects of a Tibetan pilgrimage route.
-The path is signposted by a rich array of colourful prayer flags fluttering in the breeze.
-Either side, rock faces are rubbed with yak butter offerings and small shrines in rock fissures are filled with tsha-tshas, small religious offering tablets made of clay deposited by pilgrims.
+This walk will also introduce many aspects of the Tibetan pilgrimage route.
+The path is signposted by a rich array of colorful prayer flags fluttering in the breeze.
+Either side, rock faces are rubbed with yak butter offerings, and small shrines in rock fissures are filled with tsha-tshas.
+Small religious offering tablets are made of clay deposited by pilgrims.

 Location: Wangbur Mountain, on the southern bank of Lhasa River in Tagtse County